I am thankful for libraries

 What’s your local library like?
 Do you use it?
 Have you ever had that awful nothing to read feeling?
 How did you deal with it?
 I’d love to hear from you.

-An insider tip – the better the borrower statistics the better chance the librarians will be able to get more funding to buy more books.
+The better the borrower statistics the better chance the librarians will be able to get more funding to buy more books.
 So wherever you live, support your local library, if you have one, and remember to say hi and thank you to the librarians who make it all happen.